sho7noka/Yurlungur/Readme.md

 ```

 #### optional
-If you use Unreal or Standalone for full supports, Yurlungur require `PySide2` module.
+If you use Unreal or Standalone for full supports, Yurlungur require `Qt for Python` module.

 ```bash
 pipenv install PySide2